 Searches

-In StrataMax, search screens provide a practical way to find, review, and report on information across different areas of the system.
+In StrataMax, search screens provide a practical way to find, review, report, and export information across different areas of the system.
 These searches can assist with everyday tasks such as checking records, reviewing transactions, following up outstanding items, and preparing information for reporting.

 Search basics